vmtk/vmtk/distribution/pypi/README.md

 The package version is read from `set(VMTK_VERSION_MAJOR/MINOR/PATCH ...)` in the top-level CMakeLists.txt.
-GitHub releases only trigger publication (publishing a release whose tag starts with `v` runs the build and upload jobs); the tag name does not determine the version, so keep it consistent with CMakeLists.txt by convention.
+GitHub releases only trigger publication (publishing a release whose tag starts with `v` runs the build and upload jobs); the tag name does not determine the version.
+The workflow checks that the tag is `v` followed by that version and stops the release before building anything if it is not, so bump the version in CMakeLists.txt before tagging.

 For a beta/pre-release, set the suffix next to the version numbers in CMakeLists.txt, e.g.